katemesh/katemesh.github.io/about.md

 permalink: /about/
 ---
-I study how hearing people gesture while they speak, and how deaf people adapt many of these gestures for use as signs in young signed languages that are just now being created.
+I study how hearing people gesture while they speak, and how deaf people adapt many of these gestures for use as signs in young sign languages that are just now being created.
 My research is fieldwork-based and typological, comparing how gesturers and signers across cultures recruit the body for meaning-making, and focusing in particular on how people use the body to draw attention to their real-world surroundings.